FormidableLabs/inspectpack/README.md

 #### Focus first on identical code sources

 For starters, if you're serious about fixing pre-existing duplicates in your bundle, run with the `verbose: true` option.
-What that gives you a list of the identical sources used in the bundle.
-These pieces of code are completely equivalent and so are very low-risk for attempting to collapse.
+What that gives you is a list of the identical sources used in the bundle.
+These pieces of code are completely equivalent, so attempting to collapse them is relatively low risk.

 #### Change dependencies in your root `package.json`